perseus784/Mobile-Multi-Robot-Logistics-System/README.md

 * Each robot is comprised of two parts, One is the **Arduino MEGA** controller for the robot and the **NodeMCU** intermediate.

-* Localisation of the robots are done using RFID tags layed under the intersections of the grid which is read by RFID reader -> **EM 18 RFID reader**.
+* Localisation of the robots are done using RFID tags layed under the intersections of the grid which is read by a RFID reader -> **EM 18 RFID reader**.

 * Inertial Measure Unit for stabilty and control -> **MPU 6050 IMU**.